Last Updated on

 Another wonderful thing about traveling by bus or train is that the stations are frequently right in a city center.
 Airports can often be many miles out of town and require lengthy train rides or expensive car hires.
 So ground transport can often be the most efficient mode of getting from place to place.

 Enjoy the view on a train ride

 This is often a topic of contention among other travels.
 I personally think AirBnbs and hostels are a wonderful way to meet people and travel affordably.
+Especially if you are traveling solo.
 I like to stay in a single bedroom in the house of a local who I can chat with about their town and get recommendations for restaurants and things to do.

 Some downfalls to staying in hostels are: snoring, shared bathrooms, and the fact that your new roommates might bring home a companion in the middle of the night.
 Overwhelmingly, my hostel experiences were positive, but be prepared with ear plugs, a white noise app, and flip flops for the shower.

 Hey there, I am Stephanie, aka “The Roving Fox!”
 I started this blog to share travel tips with friends, and eventually started incorporating more info about my hip labrum surgery, beauty products I love, and restaurant reviews.
 Please say hi here on the blog, on Instagram, or Facebook!